"The statues are our sentinels: blind but ever watchful...those who deface or destroy them will know our wrath, unfettered and raw."

 - One sci-fi short story featured a philosophical version of this when the crew of an Earth Federation ship land on a pastoral (in that it lacked any population centers bigger than small towns) planet of pacifist socialist anarchists.
 Their secret weapon is a simple two-word philosophy "I Won't".
 By the time the commanders of the ship realize how infectious the locals way of thinking and living is, half the enlisted men on the ship have gone AWOL and disappeared into the local population while half of those left are locked up drunk in the brig chanting the philosophy over and over in defiance.
 The Federation ship is forced to depart immediately, lest they lose any more essential crew-man and end up stranded because they can't even run the ship.
 They end up classifying the world as not worth conquering with a dangerously insane culture that warrants a social quarantine to prevent it spreading and infecting other places.

-- The classic example is the Organians from the original Star Trek.
+- The classic example is the Organians from Star Trek: The Original Series.

 - This Star Trek: The Next Generation clip.
 Note that while a Federation Galaxy class starship is the most powerful Federation vessel up to that point and is by no means a pushover, it'd be hard pressed to defeat a single Romulan warbird, let alone two.